breatheco-de/projects/p/career-support/student-external-profile/README.md

 - It will be the first version of your Resume (as a coder).
 - It will give more context to your learning experience: You can see a table of everything you will be learning throughout the course.

 This `Student Showcase` it's still in beta and you are one of the first students to become a contributor.
-You can find the list of students that have their profile already built on the [following url](http://sep.4geeksacademy.co/students/), you can also click on the students name to find a beta version of how the student profile looks right now.
+You can find the list of students that have their profile already built on the [FOLLOWING URL](http://sep.4geeksacademy.co/students/), you can also click on the students name to find a beta version of how the student profile looks right now.

 ## How to build your own profile inside the Student Showcase?